ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 * Read though all the pages linked off :doc:`developing_modules`, paying particular focus to the :doc:`developing_modules_checklist`.
 * For new modules going into Ansible 2.4 we are raising the bar so they must pass `pep8 --ignore=E402 --max-line-length=160` cleanly.
-* All new modules going into Ansible 2.3 must support Python 2.4+ and Python 3.5+.
-For Ansible 2.4 the requirement will change to Python 2.6 and Python 3.5+.
+* All new modules for Ansible 2.4 must support Python 2.6 and Python 3.5+.
 If this is an issues mention it in the "Speak to us" section later in this document.
-* Understand that all modules shipped with Ansible MUST be done so under the GPLv3 license.
+* Understand that all modules shipped with Ansible must be done so under the GPLv3 license.
 Files under the `lib/ansible/module_utils/` directory should generally be done so under the BSD license (or GPLv3).
 * Have a look at the existing modules, especially in the same functional area (such as cloud, networking, databases) in the :doc:`../list_of_all_modules` for a list of existing modules and how they've been named.
 * Shared code can be places into `lib/ansible/module_utils/`
 * Shared documentation, for example describing common arguments, can be placed in `lib/ansible/utils/module_docs_fragments/`
+* Although not required, unit and/or integration tests are strongly recomended.
+Unit tests are especially valuable when external resources (such as cloud or network devices) are required.
+For more information see `test/` and the `Testing Working Group <https://github.com/ansible/community/blob/master/MEETINGS.md>`_.

 Naming Convention
 `````````````````